robbi-blechdose/tsumon/README.md

 ## Building

 Requires `ncurses` and `nvidia-ml` libraries.
-With those installed, simply running `make` should produce an `spmon` executable.
+With those installed, simply running `make` should produce an `tsumon` executable.